 The term “stronghold” refers to a watershed, multiple watersheds, or other defined area where wild fish populations are strong and where aquatic and terrestrial habitats are highly functioning and free of hydroelectric dams, hard-rock mines, and other damaging development.
-Strongholds also represent watersheds that have high wild fish productivity and genetic diversity, critically important to sustaining wild Pacific salmon and trout species.
+Strongholds also represent watersheds that have high wild fish productivity and genetic diversity, critically important to sustaining wild Pacific salmon.

 The Stronghold Approach

 Wild Salmon Center pioneered the “stronghold approach” to protect wild fish ecosystems before they slide into decline.
-Our work over the last 25 years has shown that it’s easier and less expensive to conserve a river while it’s still healthy, than to fix a river once it’s broken.
+Our work over the last 30 years has shown that it’s easier and less expensive to conserve a river while it’s still healthy, than to fix it once it’s broken.

-Many fisheries and watershed groups have overlapping missions and compete for funds and visibility, year in and year out.
-But the conservation community is most successful when we work together, and when we bring our complementary strengths to a unified initiative.
-These alliances need to be encouraged and supported, especially during critical campaigns or when a once-in-a-generation opportunity needs backing.
+Historically, fisheries and watershed organizations with overlapping missions and goals compete for funds, year-in and year-out.
+But our belief is that we’re most successful when we work together and form alliances, especially during time-sensitive campaigns or when a once-in-a-generation opportunity needs backing.

 The Fund bolsters Wild Salmon Center’s work by providing the depth and flexibility to deploy “impact” resources strategically and quickly, especially initiatives that can fundamentally move the ball forward for wild fish conservation.

 - Initiatives or organizations closely aligned with WSC’s mission and objectives.

 - Projects or initiatives within stronghold watersheds that if successful, will have a measurable benefit or impact.